baliuzeger/logrepl/README.md

 **logrepl.update(prefix=None, new_dir=None)**

-update new logging dir & new prefix.
-Logs will be written to a new `yyyymmddhhmm.log` even no arguments are provided.
+Update new logging dir & new prefix.
+When `new_dir` is not provided, the logging dir remain unchanged; when `prefix` is not provided, logs will be written to a new `yyyymmddhhmm.log`, i.e. the previous prefix will be dropped.

 ## start / stop logging to file